ljpernic/HQ3.1/src/pages/content/fiction/2021-09-13_The-Snowball-Effect/index.md

 After reading the last newspaper reports, I called him up.

-"Perfect, Wilt, perfect!
+"*Perfect*, Wilt, perfect!
 I can use this Watashaw thing to get you so many fellowships and scholarships and grants for your department that you'll think it's snowing money!"

 He answered somewhat disinterestedly, "I've been busy working with students on their research papers and marking tests—not following the Watashaw business at all, I'm afraid.
 You say the demonstration went well and you're satisfied?"